CodeWithDennis/larament/README.md

 > This package is only installed in the development environment.

+> [!CAUTION]
+> Keep in mind that it might slow down your application due to the view rendering.
+This is because of the debugbar views collector.
+If you don't need this feature, you can turn it off in your debugbar config file.

 ### [pestphp/pest](https://pestphp.com/docs/installation)
 Pest is a testing framework with a focus on simplicity, meticulously designed to bring back the joy of testing in PHP.